SENSUIKAN!

 [1] According to some sources 43 passengers were taken aboard.

-Special thanks for help in preparing this TROM go to Dr. Higuchi Tatsuhiro of Japan.
-Thanks for help with the COs in Rev 1 also go to Steve Eckhardt of Australia.
+Thanks go to Dr. Higuchi Tatsuhiro of Japan.
+Thanks for help with the COs in Rev 1 go to Steve Eckhardt of Australia.
+Thanks also go to John Whitman of the USA for info on CNO intercepts of Japanese messages.

 – Bob Hackett & Sander Kingsepp